Khatron Ke Khiladi 9

 Fear Factor: Khatron Ke Khiladi, Jigar Pe Trigger is the ninth season of Fear Factor: Khatron Ke Khiladi, an Indian reality and stunt television series premiered on 5 January 2019 and aired on Colors TV.
 The series was produced by Endemol Shine India.
-Filmed in Argentina.
-It was hosted by Rohit Shetty.
+Filmed in Argentina, it was hosted by Rohit Shetty.
 For the first time, the finale was broadcast live on 10 March 2019 to promote Rising Star 3 and Akshay Kumar's Kesari.
-The season ended on 10 March 2019 with Punit Pathak declared as the winner while Aditya Narayan became the 1st runner up.
+The season ended on 10 March 2019 with Punit Pathak declared the winner while Aditya Narayan became the 1st runner up.